Ivoah/python-tutorial/syntax.md

 Python syntax shares many similarities with languages such as C and Java.

 ## Indentation
-The most confusing difference for newcomers to the languae is significant whitespace.
+The most confusing difference for newcomers to the language is significant whitespace.
 Unlike most languages, Python uses indentation to separate blocks instead of curly braces or other identifiers.

 ```python